wendyverdonk93/docs/content/payments/methods/billing-suite/e-invoicing/about.md

 - You cannot [adjust payment link lifetimes](/developer/api/adjusting-payment-link-lifetimes).

-- E-invoicing supports different delivery and invoice addresses.
+- E-Invoicing supports different delivery and invoice addresses.
 Email a request to your account manager at <sales@multisafepay.com>

 - See also MultiFactor – [Shipping policies](https://www.multifactor.nl/voorwaarden/shipping-policies).